6 signs you need to invest in a YMS

 If you find this is happening with your team, you could be spending too much money.
 First, you need to pay someone to gather the data, then pay someone to analyze the data and solve problems.
 A good YMS will gather the data and generate reports for you at the touch of a button.
 Meaning you only have to pay someone to solve problems and maximize revenue.

 Sign: The best way to find if your team spends too much time gathering data is to measure it.
 Ask your team to track how much time they spend on each task for a week or so.
 It’s often cheaper to use a yield management system, as it reduces the amount of time needed to gather the data.
-Therefore you won’t have to hire or manage as many Product Engineers.
+Therefore you'll increase the productivity of your existing team.

 2. Your teams work in different locations